Datagram-Group/datagram-intelligence-release/README.md

     - To restart the application, use the command: `./datagram-intelligence -cmd restart`

-- Check the application's health:
+- Check the application health:

-    - To check the application's health, use curl: `curl your_domain:port/api/up`
+    - To check the health of the application, use the command: `curl your_domain:port/api/up`

     - Note: `your_domain` is the IP or domain of the server, and similarly for `port`.
-They are configured in the `HTTPServer` section of the `config.yaml` file.
+These are configured in the `HTTPServer` section of the `config.yaml` file.